Tony Scott's unrealised projects: The Wolverine

+In July 2010, Scott was considered to direct the film, though it was ultimately directed by James Mangold.

 The Associate

 In August 2010, it was reported that Scott was in talks to direct a film adaptation of the John Grisham novel The Associate for Paramount.
 The Los Angeles Times reported that Shia LaBeouf would star in the project, with William Monahan and Lorenzo di Bonaventura serving as screenwriter and producer, respectively.
 In April 2012, it was announced that Adrian Lyne replaced Scott.

 Nemesis

 Also in August 2010, it was reported that Scott was to direct a film adaptation of Mark Millar and Steve McNiven's Nemesis for 20th Century Fox.
 Scott said he planned for the project to feature CGI heavily, "because it's conceptually different [...]
 I began my life as a painter and will continue to paint in a digital format for Nemesis."
 He also wanted to cast A-list and unknown actors, but did not disclose any names.

 Man of Steel

 In September 2010, it was announced that Scott was on the shortlist of film directors considered to direct Man of Steel.